-As part of the degree requirement, speech-language pathology students must successfully pass an oral Comprehensive Examination.
-The purposes of the oral Comprehensive Examination are to help students integrate their knowledge and to provide an additional opportunity for students to develop their oral presentation skills.
+As part of the degree requirement, speech-language pathology students must successfully pass an oral comprehensive examination, complete a thesis, or may be selected for a non-thesis option appropriate to the discipline, as recommended by the faculty.
+The purposes of the oral comprehensive examination are to help students integrate their knowledge and to provide an additional opportunity for students to develop their oral presentation skills.
 The exams are typically conducted during the first week of the Spring Semester of Year 2 for all students, regardless of final practicum placement.